 Nathan Fifield has been cited by critics for his “forceful and expressive” musicality, his “technical clarity,” and “an energy and enthusiasm that is contagious.”
 An extremely versatile musician, Mr. Fifield has distinguished himself as a conductor in symphonic, operatic, and ballet repertoire, and works as a vocal coach, chamber musician, and composer.”

-A sought-after conductor of ballet repertoire around the world, Nathan has conducted at many top companies including the National Ballet of Canada, San Francisco Ballet, Houston Ballet, and Pacific Northwest Ballet.
+A sought-after conductor of ballet repertoire around the world, Mr. Fifield has conducted at many top companies including the National Ballet of Canada, San Francisco Ballet, Houston Ballet, and Pacific Northwest Ballet.
 This season Mr. Fifield makes his debut with the Royal Philharmonic Orchestra in performances throughout the UK and returns to Dresden’s Semperoper Ballett to conduct Swan Lake and Labyrinth, an evening of works by Balanchine, Ohad Naharin, Martha Graham, and Joseph Hermandez.
 As principal conductor for the Nashville Ballet for the past seven years, Nathan conducted the Nashville Symphony in four productions this season, including the Ben Folds Project featuring works by Val Caniparoli and Annabelle Lopez Ochoa.
 Last season Nathan made return engagements at Ballet du Capitole Toulouse in Giselle, Pennsylvania Ballet in The Prodigal Son and the farewell performances of the Suzanne Farrell Ballet and the Louisville Ballet.
 He was Music Director of the Tulsa Ballet for five years.
 He also served as Associate Conductor at Northern Ballet for the last five years where he conducted over 50 performances a year.
-Nathan has been a regular conductor at the Opera de Bordeaux for the past four seasons and conducted a rare and highly acclaimed Serge Lifar program broadcast on French National Television.
+Mr. Fifield has been a regular conductor at the Opera de Bordeaux for the past four seasons and conducted a rare and highly acclaimed Serge Lifar program broadcast on French National Television.